Tour Stop No. 1

 ECONOMICS of EMPIRE

-Like most colonies, New York was established by merchants— the world’s first multinational, the Dutch West India Company — only became royal property later, once its profitability was attained.
-So it was perhaps only natural that during the mid-1700s so many New Yorkers identified as Englishmen.
+Like most colonies, New York was established by merchants — of the Dutch West India Company, the world’s first multinational.
+It became royal English property in the late 1600s, after its profitability was secured.
+The Dutch remained, in a city that was always very diverse.
+But it was perhaps only natural that so many New Yorkers identified as Englishmen during the high-growth years of the mid-1700s.
 The city’s business had always been business.

-Britain’s expansion had brought peace and prosperity to a colony that had often been unstable in harder times.
-And the vastly larger empire that New Yorkers helped secured carried the promise of even greater wealth: all the land and natural resources over the eastern mountain range, waiting to be cultivated and extracted.
-Reflecting this speculative optimism, New York’s population grew 20 percent from the late 1760s to the early 1770s.
+Britain’s expansion had brought prosperity to a colony that had often been unstable in harder times.
+And the vastly larger empire that New York helped London attain carried the promise of even greater wealth: all the land and natural resources over the eastern mountain range.
+In part because of this expectation, New York’s population grew 20 percent during the late 1760s and early 1770s, despite the depression caused by the Imperial Crisis.
 By then, it was already the second-largest city in North America, roughly twice as large as Boston, Charleston, or Newport, with 25,000 residents.
-Just as many lived in the outer boroughs, with perhaps another 113,000 upstate and on Long Island.
+Just as many lived in today’s outer boroughs, with perhaps another 113,000 in the rest of the state.

-New York had the reputation of being a model “royal colony,” rumored to be the King’s favorite.
-Such was the devotion that even after the first major wave of protest during the Imperial Crisis, the city commissioned a large gold-plated statue of George III to be erected on Bowling Green, just outside the Fort.
-The only statue of the King in North America, it was extraordinarily large and barely resembled George in face or dress, modeled instead on a famous sculpture of Marcus Aurelius used in England for busts of the kings who had built the Empire.
-New Yorkers were thus likening the young monarch to the most powerful emperor of ancient Rome, now that England had become a modern equivalent.
+Home to perhaps the richest merchants and the biggest landowners on the continent, New York also had the reputation of being a model “royal colony,” long before the debate over independence gave it the undue label of being a “Tory town.”
+Such was the devotion, even among rebels, that after the first major wave of protest over Britain’s restriction of the colonial economy, New York’s legislature commissioned a gold-plated statue of George III to be erected on Bowling Green, just outside the fort.
+The only statue of the king in North America, it was extraordinarily large and barely resembled George in face or dress, modeled instead on a famous sculpture of Marcus Aurelius used for busts of the kings who created Britain’s first global empire.
+New York’s elite were thus likening the young monarch to the most powerful emperor of ancient Rome, now that England had become a modern equivalent.
 Symbolically, it faced the city’s harbor.

-By the mid-1700s, after centuries of reform and resistance, England had also distinguished itself by establishing the first liberal (capitalist) economy of the modern era — producing growth rates of 0.5 percent in some years, a quintupling over the global historic average.
-The radical growth of coal-powered industrialization was still many decades off.
-But elites in the metropole and colonial outposts like New York were enjoying a “consumer revolution,” as Britain made its first steps towards becoming “the workshop of the world.”
+By the mid-1700s, after centuries of reform and resistance, England had also distinguished itself by establishing the world’s first liberal political economy — producing growth rates of 0.5 percent in some years, a quintupling over the global historic average.
+The radical growth of coal-powered industrialization was still many decades off, and the Dutch who pioneered capitalism already had much smaller growth.
+But elites in London and colonial outposts like New York were enjoying a “consumer revolution,” as Britain made its first steps towards becoming “the workshop of the world.”

-But the colonies were also naturally designed to be dependent.
-Subjects abroad had to purchase finished goods from Britain and take unwanted paupers, criminals, and rebels, while providing cheap raw materials and labor that allowed the liberal imperial order to grow.
-It was a “mercantile” system, with natural resources, people, capital, and manufactures circulating through protected markets, dominated by the world’s most powerful navy and backstopped in a geographic safeguard (Scotland and Ireland absorbed to prevent invasion).
-Colonial elites, and even non-elites, found opportunity in the order.
+But the colonies were designed to be dependent.
+As subjects, they had to purchase finished goods from Britain and take unwanted paupers, criminals, and rebels, while providing the cheap raw materials and labor that allowed the liberal empire to grow.
+It was a “mercantile” system, with natural resources, people, capital, and manufactures circulating through protected markets, backstopped by the world’s most powerful navy.
+Many non-elites found opportunity in the order.
 But it was designed to flow capital upwards within and between its constituent parts.
-For many, the material prosperity Britain offered was unrivaled, as was its military protection and liberal (semi-democratic) government.
-But these affective ties came with seeds of division.
-While the benefits of the Empire would restrain protest during the Imperial Crisis, the constraints also spurred rebellion.
+For many, the wealth Britain offered was unrivaled, as was its semi-democratic government and military power.
+But if the benefits of empire restrained protest during the Imperial Crisis, the constraints spurred rebellion.
 As one New Yorker explained: “Without the support of Britain, America must become tributary to some other nation; without America, Britain would cease to be opulent.”
-And by the mid-1700s already, roughly half of all British shipping was engaged in North America.
+By the mid-1700s, roughly half of all British shipping was engaged in North America.

 The IMPERIAL CRISIS Begins

-In 1724, New Yorkers could rightly lament, as the young Cadwallader Colden did, that “money imported from the West Indies seldom remains six months in [the city] before it is exported to England.”
-But under Robert Walpole, Britain’s “first prime minister” (1725-42), London severely relaxed enforcement of colonial regulations and taxed North America very lightly.
-New York flourished alongside the other colonies during this half-century of Whig rule.
-These practices of “salutary neglect” came to a sudden end in 1763-65, however, after the last of the mid-century wars against France and Spain.
+Under Robert Walpole, Britain’s “first prime minister” (1725-42), London had severely relaxed enforcement of colonial regulations and taxed North America very lightly.
+New York flourished alongside the other colonies during this half-century of Whig party rule.
+But the era of “salutary neglect” came to a sudden end in 1763.

-Colonies had long been forbidden to establish a sovereign currency, forcing merchants to rely on British wholesalers for credit.
-But like others in North America, New York’s businessmen had often used paper money, backed in mortgages, to get around this limitation on capital for day-to-day transactions.
-In 1764, Parliament outlawed this practice with the Currency Act, soon after George Grenville became prime minister.
-The financial restriction severely curtailed the ability of importers, exporters, shipowners, insurers, wholesalers, and retailers to prosper in competition with London.
+Technically, colonies had long been forbidden to establish local currency, forcing merchants to rely on British wholesalers for credit.
+In practice, New Yorkers used local paper money backed in mortgages to get around this rule, like merchants in other ports.
+But in 1764, Parliament outlawed this practice with the Currency Act, soon after George Grenville became prime minister.
+The restriction severely curtailed the ability of importers, exporters, shipowners, insurers, wholesalers, and retailers to prosper against competitors in London.

-During the 1700s, New York’s merchants and big farmers had also often traded with England’s rival empires, the French, Spanish, and Dutch, like other colonists — even though it was nominally illegal during wartime and subject to tax in peacetime.
-The Hovering Act of 1763 curtailed these black markets severely, and made it far harder to profit on Britain’s greatest source of revenue, the “sugar islands” of Jamaica, Barbados, and Antigua.
-The Plantation Act of 1764 went further, placing import taxes on molasses and sugar from the West Indies — even though North America’s colonists had enabled Caribbean planters to focus on monoculture crops for export, by providing food and other necessities that would have otherwise required the same land.
+Merchants and big farmers had also long traded with Britain’s rival, the French, Spanish, and Dutch, even though it was nominally illegal during wartime and subject to tax in peacetime.
+The Hovering Act of 1763 severely curtailed these black markets, too, making it far harder to profit on Britain’s greatest source of revenue, sugar.
+The Plantation Act of 1764 went further, taxing molasses from the West Indies — even though North America’s colonists had enabled Caribbean planters to focus on the monoculture “cash crop,” by providing food and other necessities which required land.

-While mass protest would not erupt in the colonies until 1765, New York was the first to act on a proposal from Boston, a much smaller, weaker colony, to petition London over these laws.
-Rich merchants like the DeLanceys feared their wealth might shrink.
-Giant landowners such as the Livingstons worried their holdings would be taxed.
-Elites in both factions dreaded the prospect of revolt from below.
+Although mass protest in the colonies did not erupt until the Stamp Act of 1765, these laws marked the beginning of the Imperial Crisis.
+Boston was the first to act, petitioning London.
+New York was the first to support them.
+Rich merchants feared their wealth might shrink.
+Giant landowners worried their holdings would be taxed.
+Both factions dreaded the prospect of revolt from below.

-Detail from The Great Financier, or British Economy for the Years 1763, 1764, 1765, showing George Grenville holding a scale in which debt far outweighs savings.
-Colonists viewed the prime minister as imposing unjustified austerity to balance Britain’s budget for nearly a century of uninterrupted warfare.
-Like few of his peers, Grenville also saw that North America would be increasingly difficult to “govern” now that England had ousted France, their main rival, from the continent.
-The legislation of 1763-65 was thus meant to assert imperial dominance, not simply to pay off debt.
+Detail from The Great Financier, or British Economy for the Years 1763, 1764, 1765, showing the new prime minister, George Grenville, holding a scale that demonstrated the staggering debt that Britain had racked up creating its empire.
+Colonists viewed the regulations and taxes he imposed as unjustified austerity.
+Like few of his peers, Grenville also saw that North America would be increasingly difficult to “govern” now that Britain had ousted France from the continent.
+The legislation was thus meant to reassert imperial dominance, not simply to pay off the deficit.

 Sugar was the most profitable crop of the late 1600s and 1700s.
-Many of the British nouveau riche were absentee landlords in the West Indies.
 Most of the 12 million Africans sold into the Caribbean and South America came during this period.
+And many of the rising merchant class in Britain were absentee landlords in Jamaica, Barbados, or Antigua.

-The Lords of Trade had restricted land grants to 1,000 acres in 1756.
-But James DeLancey Sr., Cadwallader Colden, William Tryon, and New York’s other governors ignored the edict, rewarding in-laws, friends, and merchants who provided bribes.
-The result was growing unrest on the vast manors of Frederick Philipse, Beverly Robinson, Philip Schuyler, Robert Livingston, and others, extending into the “rent wars” of the 1800s.
+The Lords of Trade had restricted grant sizes to 1,000 acres in 1756.
+But James DeLancey, Cadwallader Colden, William Tryon, and New York’s other governors ignored the edict, rewarding in-laws, friends, and merchants who provided bribes.
+The result was growing unrest on the vast manors of Frederick Philipse, Beverly Robinson, Philip Schuyler, Robert Livingston, and others in the Hudson Valley, extending into the “rent wars” of the 1800s.
 Land was the object for nearly everyone, its distribution the primary issue of the age.
-Unrest simmered in the Hudson Valley all through the 1760s, as tenant farmers and Natives both sought land from these large estates — working in “economies” that functioned largely without coin or trade.
-Although colonists frequently ignored the Proclamation of 1763 (relaxed in 1768), it became an oft-cited cause for rebellion.
+Unrest simmered all through the Imperial Crisis, as both tenant farmers and Natives sought land from these estates.
+Although colonists frequently ignored the Proclamation of 1763 (relaxed in ‘68), it became an oft-cited cause for rebellion.

-Map of territories gained in the Seven Years War.
 Daniel Paterson, Cantonment of His Majesty's forces in N. America according to the disposition now made & to be compleated as soon as practicable taken from the general distribution dated at New York 29th.
 March (1767), Library of Congress.
+This map shows the enormous swath of Native land gained in the French and Indian War.

-The Proclamation was compensation for the Indigenous, who did much of the fighting in the Seven Years War.
+The Proclamation was compensation for the Indigenous, who did much of the fighting in the French and Indian War.
 It was also Realpolitik.
-With colonials flooding into what had been New France, an Ottawa chief named Pontiac united various groups in a rebellion that stretched up and down the “frontier” from 1763 to 1766.
-In New York, the idea of a leader uniting Indians against encroachment reawakened fears the city had not known since Willem Kieft nearly destroyed the Dutch colony in 1643-45.
-The legislature begged the acting governor, Cadwallader Colden, to request troops from the other colonies to put down what one petition called that “mysterious & savage Race of Vermin.”
-It added: on success in the war “their, as well as our, very Existence depends.”
+With colonials flooding into what had been New France, an Ottawa chief named Pontiac united Natives up and down the frontier in a rebellion that stretched from 1763 to 1766.
+In New York, the idea of a Native leader uniting the Indigenous reawakened fears the city had not known since Willem Kieft nearly destroyed the colony in 1643-45.
+The legislature begged the acting governor, Cadwallader Colden, to request troops from the other colonies to put down the “savage Race of Vermin.”
+The petition added: “their, as well as our, very Existence” was at stake.

-Colden had grown contemptuous of the great landlords as a surveyor, and had developed empathy for the Natives.
+As a surveyor, Colden had grown contemptuous of the great landlords and developed empathy for the Natives.
 The Irish-born Scotsman published a number of works, hoping to soften colonial views of the Indigenous, and even lived among them.
-But he was also “unbending, intolerant, tactless,” and, most of all, fiercely royalist.
-Outraging many, he upheld the Proclamation, even though it was perhaps the first example of a colonial government questioning the “right” of settlement (in truth, only mandating a less destabilizing rate of encroachment).
+But he was also “unbending, intolerant, tactless,” and fiercely royalist.
+Outraging many in New York, he upheld the Proclamation.

-To enforce the Proclamation, and to protect French Canada from illegal settlement, London also stationed 10,000 troops in North America.
-For more than a century, it had placed no more than 3,500 soldiers in the colonies — often just a few hundred, usually in one place (less than 2,000 protecting the Empire’s crown jewel, the sugar islands).
-Colonists had welcomed the soldiers when imperial rivals and Natives stood on the frontier.
+To enforce it, and protect the French in British Canada from illegal settlement, London stationed 10,000 troops in North America, too — another shock.
+Across the colonial period, Britain had never kept more than 3,500 soldiers in the colonies — often just a few hundred, usually in one place (less than 2,000 protecting the empire’s crown jewel, the sugar islands).
+Colonists had welcomed the military against other imperial powers and Natives.
 But the point now, as one British official put it, was to keep the colonies “as near as possible to the Ocean” and “subservient to the Commerce of their Mother Country.”

-Nowhere was the resentment greater than in New York, where Britain had the most troops.
-During the Imperial Crisis, the city’s general, Thomas Gage, also became the leading military authority on the continent, speaking regularly with all its governors, customs officials, merchants, and superintendents for Indian Affairs.
+Nowhere was resentment greater than in New York, which had the most troops as the military headquarters of British North America.
+During the Imperial Crisis, Gen. Thomas Gage served as the leading military authority on the continent, speaking regularly with all its governors, customs officials, merchants, and superintendents for Indian Affairs.
 In 1766, he was forced to send troops into the Lower Hudson Valley, when a tenant riot erupted after two years in which Colden granted vast tracts of land in the Green Mountains (Vermont) to New York’s elite families.
-Violence returned in 1773-74, after Colden gave the land barons another 2 million acres — just before the lurch to armed rebellion for independence.
-While New York had mostly welcomed soldiers in decades past, now they no longer represented prosperity and protection.
-Instead they brought downward pressure on wage-labor, and symbolized the depression caused by the restrictions on currency, trade, and settlement, and the new import taxes.
+Violence returned in 1773-74, after Colden gave the land barons another 2 million acres.
+But the greatest fear was at home, in the city.

 Robert Griffing’s Unconquered depicts three Seneca warriors staring down a British fort in Pittsburgh after Pontiac’s Rebellion.
 During the conflict, a group of fifty-seven drunken frontiersmen (“the Paxton Boys”) killed twenty Susquehannock near Lancaster, who they conflated with other Natives raiding in Pennsylvania.
 Whether intentional or not, the artist’s depiction of the clear-cut landscape presents a vivid reminder of the existential threat settler-colonialism posed.

-Gen. Thomas Gage served as commander-in-chief of the British forces in North America during the Imperial Crisis.
-He oversaw the response to Pontiac’s Rebellion and was relocated to Boston in 1774, overseeing the Coercive Acts which touched off the Revolution.
-A noble who served in the Seven Years War, Gage married Margaret Kemble, a scion of New York’s most elite families (the Van Cortlandts, DeLanceys, Bayards, and Schuylers).
-They lived just outside the Fort, where the ruling families built mansions along the Hudson, on Broad Way.
+Gen. Thomas Gage served as commander-in-chief of British North America during the Imperial Crisis, from his command in New York York (until he was relocated to Boston in 1774, overseeing the Coercive Acts which touched off the Revolution).
+A noble who served in the French and Indian War and oversaw the response to Pontiac’s Rebellion, Gage married Margaret Kemble, a scion of New York’s most elite families (the Van Cortlandts, DeLanceys, Bayards, and Schuylers).
+They lived just outside Fort George.

 DEPRESSION & REBELLION

-This sudden about-face on colonial policy sprang from the enormous bill England had racked up creating a global empire.
-Its deficit doubled fourteen times in the 1700s, the Second Hundred Years War.
-By the end, payments on the debt (£42 million) and military costs ate up more than three-quarters of its budget.
-Although Britain now had an imperium twice as large as the Mideastern caliphates or Asian dynasties of the late medieval era, it also had to police those vast new holdings, and the English were already one of the most heavily taxed people on Earth.
-So Parliament began economically restricting and taxing all its colonies once the Seven Years War came to an end.
+The Revolution sprang from the enormous debt Britain accrued creating its first global empire.
+Its deficit doubled fourteen times in the 1700s.
+By the end, interest payments on the £42 million and military spending ate up more than three-quarters of its budget.
+Although Britain now had a huge imperium, it now had to police its vast new holdings, and the English were already one of the most heavily taxed people on Earth.
+So Parliament began legislating the colonies.

-These laws have often been depicted as novel because they imposed “taxation without representation.”
-But that was hardly new.
-Even in Great Britain, just 215,000 men (in 3 million) could vote.
-What Parliament’s laws actually did was make it far more difficult to avoid or cheat regulation of the most important aspects of the colonial economy.
-In other parts of the Empire, merchants and others could not mount an effective protest.
-But North America had roughly a quarter the population of Great Britain, spread over a vast land.
-It was the biggest and fastest-growing part of the Empire, the one realm able to put up resistance.
+These laws have long been depicted as radical because they imposed “taxation without representation.”
+But that was hardly novel.
+Even in Great Britain, just 215,000 men in 3 million could vote.
+What they actually did was make it far more difficult to avoid or cheat regulation of the most important aspects of the colonial economy.
+In smaller parts of the empire, colonials had to submit.
+But North America had roughly a quarter the population of Great Britain, spread over a much vaster territory.
+It was the one realm able to put up resistance.

 English holdings overseas, 1700 (above) and the United Kingdom’s first global empire, 1763 (below)

-American colonists enjoyed perhaps the highest living standard of any people under state rule, and the lowest tax rate — just a sixth of what the English paid.
-But trade ports were especially dependent on the growing market system.
-They were thus among the first locations to organize and protest.
-And the depression fell hardest on New York, the leading consumer of goods, consistently importing far more than it exported.
-With the legislation of 1764-65, creditors ran short on coin, demanded payment from merchants, who in turn requisitioned debt from artisans, who stopped hiring.
+Americans enjoyed perhaps the highest living standard of any people under state rule, and the lowest tax rate — just a sixth of what the English paid.
+But ports were severely dependent on the imperial economy, so they were the first to protest.
+The depression fell hardest on New York.
+With the end of the French and Indian War, many believed the cost of living had doubled already.
+But with the legislation of 1764-65, creditors ran short on capital and demanded payment from merchants, who requisitioned debt from artisans, who stopped hiring.
 Soon the entire city was affected.
 The new debtor prison filled rapidly, alongside beggars in the streets.
-Wealthy churches funded temporary public works, but quickly reverted to evictions and conscripting “paupers” into forced labor.
+Wealthy churches funded temporary public works, but quickly reverted to evictions and forcing “paupers” into labor.
 As the gap between rich and poor stretched to a breaking point, feelings of betrayal replaced love of the Empire, opening the door to rebellion.
 Poverty had grown in absolute and relative terms during the 1700s.
 But it would only mount during the Imperial Crisis.
-Where the average colonial in North America enjoyed a higher standard of living than his counterpart in England, by 1776 roughly a third of the population in “big towns” were in poverty.
-Trade ports like New York were therefore also the most radicalized.
+Where the average colonial had enjoyed a higher standard of living than his counterpart in England, by 1776 roughly a third of the population in “big towns” were in poverty.
+Trade ports like New York were thus also the most radicalized.

-Gen. Gage warned that New York’s military stores, housed in stone buildings outside the garrison, would quickly fall into the hands of a mob, unleashing “a Civil War.”
-Colden ordered the Fort strengthened.
-But Gage’s engineer John Montresor made it clear the garrison would fall under domestic attack.
-So, in another unprecedented act, the new governor came in promising to dismantle it.
-In the months that followed, demonstrations grew so large and violent that officials living at the Governor’s House inside the Fort had to move onto warships in the harbor because of daily threats of violence.
-Ten years later, New York’s governor would have to do the same.
-And rebels would finally make good on their promise to take over the garrison.
+Gen. Gage warned that New York’s military stores, housed outside the fort, would quickly fall into the hands of a mob, unleashing “a Civil War.”
+Colden ordered the garrison strengthened.
+But its engineer John Montresor made clear the fort, and its naval battery, would fall to domestic assault.
+So, in another unprecedented act, the new governor came in promising to demilitarize the city.
+In the months that followed, demonstrations grew so large and violent that officials living at the Governor’s House inside the fort had to move onto warships in the harbor because of daily threats of violence.
+Ten years later, New York’s government would have to do the same, as rebels made good on their promise to storm the fort and take over the city.
+As the historian Pauline Maier observed, no colony put forward a stronger rebellion in this inaugural year of the Revolution.

 On New York as the imagined capital, see Milton Klein, “Shaping the American Tradition: The Microcosm of Colonial New York,” New York History, 59, no. 2 (1978): 173-97.